openplans/openblock-old/docs/packages/index.rst

 Code to help write scripts that crawl/parse/import data into ebpub.

-You *will* need to write such scripts to get OpenBlock to do anything useful; that is how you feed local news into the system.
+You will probably  need to write such scripts to get OpenBlock to do anything useful; that is the main way you feed local news into the system.

 For more information, see :doc:`ebdata`.